SE-Processor-Fuzzing/control-hazard-analyzer/docs/usage/Generate.md

 ```

 ### Output directory
 Specify a custom directory to save the generated tests.
-By default, tests will be saved in the tests directory.
+By default, tests will be saved in the `tests` directory.
+Specified directory will contain test files written in `C language`.\
+**Note**: If the specified directory does not exist, it will be created.
+And, if the directory is not empty, the existing files will be removed, and overwritten with the new test files.
 #### Usage example:
 ```shell
 # Save generated tests in "myDir" directory